 A general surgery internship is a required component of oral and maxillofacial surgery training.
 Interns spend several rotations acquiring experience in general surgery, anesthesia and internal medicine.

-The three years in an oral and maxillofacial surgery residency consists of rotations in otolaryngology, neurosurgery, and intensive care in addition to the core studies.
+The three years in an oral and maxillofacial surgery residency consist of rotations in otolaryngology, neurosurgery, and intensive care in addition to the core studies.
 Responsibility progressively increases throughout the program, and residents take call, participate in educational activities such as conferences, lectures and rounds.
-During the final year, residents act as chief of the OMS service, managing outpatient clinics and teach first, second and third year residents.
+During the final year, residents act as chief of the OMS service, managing outpatient clinics, and teach first, second and third year residents.
 Students looking to get a D.D.S. can expect to take courses that include: